Anti-Harassment PolicyI. Purpose

-The American Alliance of Orthopaedic Executives (AAOE) aims to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
-As such, we are committed to providing a friendly, safe, and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, and religion.
+The American Alliance of Orthopaedic Executives and American Association of Orthopaedic Executives (collectively “AAOE”) aim to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
+As such, we are committed to providing a friendly, safe, and welcoming environment in which all individuals are treated with respect and dignity, regardless of gender identity or expression, sexual orientation, ability, ethnicity, national origin, color, socioeconomic status, and/or religion.

 This Anti-Harassment Policy outlines our expectations for all those who participate in AAOE events, as well as the consequences for unacceptable behavior.

 We expect all participants in AAOE events to create safe and positive experiences for everyone.

 “Participant” in this policy refers to anyone present at such an activity, including members, non-members, attendees, guests, vendors, exhibitors, sponsors, contractors, and staff.

 “AAOE event” in this policy refers to all AAOE in-person and virtual events including the AAOE Annual Conference, committee and planning meetings, as well as other interactions with or on behalf of AAOE.